taylormitchell/mono/packages/notes/notes/plaintext-notes.md

 I've been playing with using a git repository of markdown notes in vscode as my note-taking system.
 The repo includes a cli tool for automated certain things.
 I'm still undecided whether this is a long term solution but so far I'm enjoying it.

-## todos
-- TODO moves not into subdirectory

 ### maybe/later
 - Auto-commit notes
 - Can I define my own custom prefix for links?
 Somehow typescript does it.
 There must be some server+linter thing running.
 Can I write my own?